HCL-TECH-SOFTWARE/Commerce-Avalara-Integration/README.md

 **Avalara Tax has been implemented using Headless REST API's and has been integrated to the React storefront by following the instructions below.**

-**Prerequisites:** HCL Commerce V9.1.x / HCL Commerce React Storefront SDK
+**Prerequisites:** HCL Commerce V9.1.x / HCL Commerce React Storefront SDK.
+Tested with 9.1.11 Release

 **The integration instructions are updated in Avatax HCS9 REST V2 Interation Deployment Guide.pdf

+**Enabled VAT in this version of the asset